oracle/truffleruby/doc/user/options.md

 The priority for options is the command line first, then the Graal-SDK polyglot API configuration, then system properties last.

-The logging level is not a TruffleRuby option like the others and so cannot be set with a JVM system property.
-This is because the logger is once per VM, rather than once per TruffleRuby instance, and is used to report problems loading the TruffleRuby instance before options are loaded.

 TruffleRuby-specific options, as well as conventional Ruby options, can also bet set in the `TRUFFLERUBYOPT` environment variable, if run from the Ruby launcher.